-In Characteristics of Excellence in Higher Education (2002), the Middle States Commission of Higher Education observes that assessment has the student as its primary focus, functions to help students improve their learning, enhances quality, and leads to continuous improvements in academic programs.
+In Standards for Accreditation and Requirements of Affiliation, the Middle States Commission on Higher Education identifies criteria for effective assessment of student learning.
+These criteria emphasize that assessment helps improve student learning, enhances quality, and leads to improvements in academic programs.

 As a member of the Middle States Association, King's College recognizes these principles as an integral part of its own framework for assessment.
-In fact, the framework insists that outcomes assessment take the improvement of teaching and learning as it primary goal.
-The King's College Comprehensive Assessment Program endeavors to pursue this goal both by heightening student awareness of their intellectual development and by encouraging faculty to provide more effective instruction to work in an integrated learning experience.
+In fact, the framework insists that assessment takes the improvement of teaching and learning as its primary goal.
+King's College's comprehensive assessment program pursues this goal by heightening student awareness of their intellectual development and by encouraging faculty to provide more effective instruction.

-King's College has had a strong tradition with respect to assurance of learning.
+King's College has had a strong tradition with respect to assessment of student learning.
 A comprehensive assessment program was put place in 1985 under the leadership of then Vice President for Academic Affairs, Dr. Donald W. Farmer.
 This much revered model received many accolades from the academic community and helped bring King's College to national prominence.
-Key elements of this model include competency growth plans, sophomore/junior diagnostic projects, and senior integrated assessments.
-In short, this model emphasizes careful planning towards student progress in developing transferable skills for liberal learning, including critical thinking, effective written communication, effective oral communication, technological competency, information literacy, quantitative reasoning, and moral reasoning, and measurement of this student progress at various points throughout each student's career.
-It also illustrates how the Core Curriculum and major programs work hand-in-hand in developing these skills throughout students' years at the College.
+Key elements of this model included competency growth plans, sophomore/junior diagnostic projects, and senior integrated assessments.
+In short, this model emphasized careful planning towards student progress in developing transferable skills for liberal learning, including critical thinking, effective written communication, effective oral communication, technological competency, information literacy, quantitative reasoning, and moral reasoning, and measurement of this student progress at various points throughout each student's career.
+It also illustrated how the Core Curriculum and major programs work hand-in-hand in developing these skills throughout students' years at the College.

-More recently, King's has sought to simplify its approach to assessment of student learning, while maintaining the best features of this model, including a focus on planning, reflection on how each major program and the Core Curriculum contribute to institutional goals for student learning, and capstone assessments in each major program that measure student progress in achieving learning goals.
-This simplification has been undertaken in order to help enhance our focus on the improvement of student learning.
+More recently, King's has streamlined its approach to assessment of student learning, while maintaining the best features of this earlier model, including a focus on planning, reflection on how major programs and the Core Curriculum develop our students, and capstone assessments in major programs that measure student progress in achieving learning goals.
+This updated model has been implemented to ensure an efficient and sustainable approach to continuous improvement of student learning.